joohunhyun/joohunhyun.github.io/_posts/2024-12-13-history-of-ML.md

 #### 1940s–1950s - Early Foundations
 Discovery: Boolean logic and the Turing Test

-Problem: How can mankind formalize reasoning and test machine intelligence?
+Problem: How can we formalize reasoning and test machine intelligence?

 Solution: Alan Turing introduced the concept of a machine capable of computation (Turing Machine) and proposed the Turing Test as a way to determine if a machine exhibits intelligent behavior.